tomosev/linux-configuration/README.md

 # linux-configuration
-> My personal linux server configuation, to be used when I create new servers. *this is currently a work in progress and is subject to change*
+> My personal linux server configuation, to be used when I setup new servers. *this is currently a work in progress and is subject to change*

 ## Example: